clinicedc/edc-metadata/README.md

 #### Rule Group Order

-RuleGroups are evaluated in the order they are registered and the rules within each rule group are evaluated in the order they are declared on the RuleGroup.
+__IMPORTANT__: RuleGroups are evaluated in the order they are registered and the rules within each rule group are evaluated in the order they are declared on the RuleGroup.

 #### Testing